isomerpages/moe-huaminpri/_about-us/School's Information/School's Vision, Mission, and Rules.md

 description: ""
 third_nav_title: School's Information
 ---
+## **Our Vision and Mission**
+- To Be Passionate Contributors and Self-Directed Learners
+- To Build Nurturing Hearts, Enriching Minds, Inspiring Growths

 ## <b>Our Rules</b><br>
 Huamin Primary is an institution of learning, and while Huamin emphasizes on fun in learning, discipline is still a necessity in order for students to be effectively learning in the classrooms.
 As such, all students enrolled into the school shall follow the rules and guidelines as prescribed below:

 1. All Huaminites will be: